unworried/flip/README.md

 - [ ] Types
     - Should they be strict?
 - [ ] functions
+- [ ] Looking Into Alpha Conversion and Beta Reduction

 - [ ] Does ast need lifetimes for resolver?